anuraag-khare/django_crm/README.md

 # django_crm
-A Customer Relationship Management Application with User authentication and permission management.
+A Customer Relationship Management Application with User authentication and permission management, using django templates for frontend.

 ## Installation
 Run the docker compose file: